lucashuet93/botbuilder-proactivemessaging/node/README.md

-# Proactive Messaging for Node
+# Proactive Messaging in Node Bot Framework v4 SDK

+This sub repository contains code sample and instructions which demonstrate basic and advanced implementation of proactive messaging in Node.

 1. [Basic Implementation](#basic)
 2. [Advanced Implementation](#advanced)